19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [S 752/2015 wef 01/01/2016]

-1C.
+1C\.
 Subject to paragraphs 1E to 7, with effect from 1 January 2016, the contributions payable by the employer (at full rates) and the amount recoverable from the employee’s wages (at graduated rates), during the period beginning on the date the employee becomes a permanent resident and ending on the last day of the first anniversary month, are as follows:

-(a) where the employee is 55 years of age and below:
+1C.—(a) where the employee is 55 years of age and below:

 First column